fuxs/agent-tutorial/adk_tutorial01.md

 * <walkthrough-editor-open-file filePath="mcp_server/Procfile">mcp_server/Procfile</walkthrough-editor-open-file> used by Cloud Run to run the web server
 * <walkthrough-editor-open-file filePath="mcp_server/requirements.txt">mcp_server/requirements.txt</walkthrough-editor-open-file> the Python dependencies

+## Deploy the MCP server to Cloud Run

 You use Cloud Run to serve your new MCP service.

 ```sh